kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 ## Graduation Criteria
 - All features and functionality under `What works today` is fully tested and vetted to be working by SIG-Windows
 - SIG-Windows has high confidence to the stability and reliability of Windows Server containers on Kubernetes
-- 100% green/passing conformance tests that are applicable to Windows (see the Testing Plan section for details on these tests)
+- 100% green/passing conformance tests that are applicable to Windows (see the Testing Plan section for details on these tests).
+These tests are adequate, non flaky, and continuously run.
+The test results are publicly accessible, enabled as part of the release-blocking suite
+- Compatibility will not be broken, either for existing users/clusters/features or for the new features going forward, and we will adhere to the deprecation policy (https://kubernetes.io/docs/reference/using-api/deprecation-policy/).
 - Comprehensive documentation that includes but is not limited to the following sections.
-Documentation will reside at https://kubernetes.io/docs
+Documentation will reside at https://kubernetes.io/docs and will adequately cover end user and admin documentation that describes what the user does and how to use it
 1. Outline of Windows Server containers on Kubernetes
 2. Getting Started Guide, including Prerequisites
 3. How to deploy Windows nodes in Kubernetes